Decent-Partners/Decent-overview/README.md

 - The most valuable NFTs will likely not be bought or sold - they will be **earned** and **assigned**.
 - NFTs can be pooled to create **asset backed community token economies**.
 - Collectively created **community rights** will enable story worlds that will dwarf the 21st century's most valuable IP.
-- These insights can combine to enable a novel **Store of Values** design that can sustain and scale community currencies over the long term.
+- These insights combine to enable a novel **Store of Values** design that can sustain and scale community currencies over the long term.

 Here is a **2 minute primer**: